Tarangire National Park

 Walking Safaris

-How to get there?
+How to get to Tarangire National Park?

-But also you can fly into Julius Nyerere International Airport in Dar es Salaam and arrange for a domestic flight to Arusha Airport (ARK)
+But you can also fly into Julius Nyerere International Airport in Dar es Salaam and arrange for a domestic flight to Arusha Airport (ARK)

 The other best option for getting the flight for a reasonable price is flying into Nairobi- Kenyam where you could take a private shuttle between Arusha and Nairobi or arrange with tour operators for pick-up from Namanga border to Tanzania.